YusufCeres/Generative-AI-Quiz/README.md

 ## 📬 Feedback & Contributions
 If you find any issues or would like to contribute improvements or new quiz questions, feel free to submit a pull request or open an issue.

+⚠️ This quiz app is an unofficial tool created for educational purposes.
+It is not affiliated with or endorsed by Coursera or the course instructors.